LordEnma/YandereSimulatorDecompiled/README.md

 ## LEGAL NOTICE

-THIS IS NOT THE SOURCE CODE FOR YANDERE SIMULATOR, BUT THE DECOMPILED CODE OF THE RETAIL BUILD OF THE GAME
+THIS IS NOT THE SOURCE CODE FOR YANDERE SIMULATOR.
+IT IS THE DECOMPILED CODE OF THE GAME

 The Copyright Laws of the United States recognizes a “fair use” of copyrighted content.
 Section 107 of the U.S. Copyright Act states